SiddharthShahi/SOC-Project/README.md

 ```
 **Time range:** Last 7 days

-This was the most important check — did any login actually go through?
+This was the most important check, did any login actually go through?

 **What I found:**